dfmoralesb/MPE_tutorials/tutorials/NGS.md

 #### There you can find the report for this and future steps for all samples

-### THIS NEED TO BE TYPE IN WINDOW IN YOUR LOCAL COMPUTER NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
-JUST OPEN A NEW TERMINAL WINDOW

 	scp -P 22110 [username]@10.153.134.10://data_tmp/[mpeusername]/output/all_samples_reports/multiqc_report_all_samples_raw.html .